airbytehq/terraform-provider-airbyte/docs/resources/destination_mssql.md

 Required:

 - `database` (String) The name of the MSSQL database.
-- `destination_type` (String) must be one of ["mssql"]
 - `host` (String) The host name of the MSSQL database.
-- `port` (Number) The port of the MSSQL database.
-- `schema` (String) The default schema tables are written to if the source does not specify a namespace.
-The usual value for this field is "public".
 - `username` (String) The username which is used to access the database.

 Optional:

 - `jdbc_url_params` (String) Additional properties to pass to the JDBC URL string when connecting to the database formatted as 'key=value' pairs separated by the symbol '&'. (example: key1=value1&key2=value2&key3=value3).
-- `password` (String) The password associated with this username.
+- `password` (String, Sensitive) The password associated with this username.
+- `port` (Number) Default: 1433
+The port of the MSSQL database.
+- `schema` (String) Default: "public"
+The default schema tables are written to if the source does not specify a namespace.
+The usual value for this field is "public".
 - `ssl_method` (Attributes) The encryption method which is used to communicate with the database. (see [below for nested schema](#nestedatt--configuration--ssl_method))
 - `tunnel_method` (Attributes) Whether to initiate an SSH tunnel before connecting to the database, and if so, which kind of authentication to use. (see [below for nested schema](#nestedatt--configuration--tunnel_method))